-The volume and variety of data gathered from Earth Observation (EO) satellites in orbit today has been increasing at a rapid pace; in 2019, the challenge for users is to attempt to make sense of it.
-Perhaps though it is not as daunting as it first seems.
-A new user of EO data doesn’t necessarily need to know which sensor it has come from.
-They shouldn’t need to apply various corrections in order to have access to surface reflectance data.
-In this new age of Space 4.0 we should only need to know that an image is available in the area we are working and that it will meet our expectations.
-These expectations, for example, could include the appropriate spatial resolution and cloud coverage.
+The Earth observation (EO) industry is forecasted to grow from a $812 million industry in 2021 to a $2.4 billion industry in 2031 with a 11% CAGR.
+As more and more satellites enter in orbit, the challenge for users is to attempt to make sense of the data provided.
+In this new age of Space 4.0 we should only need to know that an image is available in the area we are working in and that it will meet our expectations.
+These expectations could include the appropriate spatial resolution and cloud coverage.
 While Space 4.0 needs to be ‘…easily and readily accessible, and built on a foundation of excellence in science and technology – broadly and continuously over time’, so does the data that is delivered to the end user.

 This data concept is known as ‘Analysis Ready Data’ (ARD).
-Having easily accessible ARD has benefits across a range of sectors, whether monitoring major weather events and the potential insurance implications of a flood or assessing the health and extents of the world’s forests.
-New applications are being developed today that rely upon this steady stream of unbiased data.
+Having easily accessible ARD has benefits across a range of sectors, whether monitoring major weather events and the potential insurance implications of a flood or assessing the health and extent of the world’s forests.
+New applications that rely upon this steady stream of unbiased data are being developed today.
 The energy sector is no different.
-EO data has been used by Oil and Gas companies to aid exploration activities for many years and is one of the more mature sectors.
-EO data has been used within the industry to add value and contextual information to Oil and Gas operations, aiding risk mitigation and helping make informed yet meaningful decisions.
+EO data has been used by oil and gas companies to aid exploration activities for many years and is one of the more mature sectors.
+EO data has been used within the industry to add value and contextual information to oil and gas operations, aiding risk mitigation and helping make informed yet meaningful decisions.

 ENERGY AND RISK